semrush/intergalactic/website/docs/components/input-tags/input-tags.md

 The text entered by the user is automatically converted into a tag inside InputTags in the following cases:

-- When the input field loses focus (e.g., by tabbing out).
+- When the input field loses focus (for example, by tabbing out).
 - When the user presses the `Enter` key.
 - When entering a punctuation separator ("," , ";" , "|").
 - When there is a double space.